kadamandersson/kadamandersson.github.io/index.md

 - [Älv, Bååth & Andersson](https://www.youtube.com/watch?v=2eacsONAWeg).
 A film by my paddling friend Jacob Kasprup Haagensen about a trip in the Vistas river in 2020.
 Shown at the Nordic Adventure Film Festival in Copenhagen 2022.

-- [Liv i kanot](http://livikanot.blogspot.com).
-My brother Arvid Bååth's paddle blog with stories and movies of paddling trips.
+- [Kayaking in the Byske river 2019](https://www.youtube.com/watch?v=yyVUByskBdo).
+A film by my brother Arvid Bååth.

 <!---